mlee-0/ME-6104-Project/README.md

 This program can be run either by downloading the executable file or by downloading and running the source code.

 ### Executable file
-Download the executable file [here]().
+Download the appropriate executable file [here]().

+To create the executable file, download all source code, and download PyInstaller using: `pip install pyinstaller`.
+Then create the executable file using the `.spec` file for the desired operating system: `pyinstaller <filename>.spec`.

 ### Running from source
-Download the source code and run `main.py`.
-Make sure all dependencies are installed.
+Download the source code and install all dependencies using: `pip install -r requirements.txt`.
+Run `main.py` to start the program.